-You will be notified if you have been successful or not by WAMITAB within 10 working days of the test.
-Candidates will need to correctly answer 50% or more of the questions in the Generic Knowledge Test section and 50% or more of the questions in each option(s) chosen and achieve an overall pass mark of 65%.
+You will be notified if you have not been successful by WAMITAB within 10 working days of the test.
+If successful your Continuing Competence certificate will be sent to you by post.
+Candidates will need to correctly answer 50% or more of the questions in the Generic Knowledge Test section and 50% or more of the questions in each activity specific test(s) chosen and achieve an overall pass mark of 65%.

 At the end of the test you will receive your score report which provides the scores for each component of the Generic Knowledge Test i.e. legislation, health and safety and environmental protection and the score for each option(s) taken.
 If you are unsuccessful this should enable you to focus your learning for the subsequent test.
 As the questions are chosen at random we will be unable to provide information on the specific questions that you did not answer correctly.

-If successful your Continuing Competence certificate will be sent to you by post within 10 working days.
+If successful your Continuing Competence certificate will be sent to you by post.

 You go back to the booking section of the website using the right hand navigation - Schedule a test.